What is Trichinella?

 Infection can only occur by eating raw or undercooked meat containing Trichinella worms.
 It cannot be passed to others.

 If you think you have trichinellosis, see your health care provider who can order tests and treat symptoms of trichinellosis infection.
 If you have eaten raw or undercooked meat, you should tell your health care provider.

 A blood test or muscle biopsy can show if you have trichinellosis.

 Several safe and effective prescription drugs are available to treat trichinellosis.
 Treatment should begin as soon as possible and the decision to treat is based upon symptoms, exposure to raw or undercooked meat, and laboratory test results.

 Infection used to be more common and was usually caused by ingestion of undercooked pork.
 However, infection is now relatively rare.
 During 2008–2010, 20 cases were reported per year on average.
 The number of cases decreased beginning in the mid-20th century because of legislation prohibiting the feeding of raw-meat garbage to hogs, commercial and home freezing of pork, and the public awareness of the danger of eating raw or undercooked pork products.
 Cases are less commonly associated with pork products and more often associated with eating raw or undercooked wild game meats.

 The best way to prevent trichinellosis is to cook meat to safe temperatures.
 A food thermometer should be used to measure the internal temperature of cooked meat.
 Do not sample meat until it is cooked.

 USDA recommends the following for meat preparation:

-• Cook to at least 145° F (63° C) as measured with a food thermometer placed in the thickest part of the meat, then allow the meat to rest* for three minutes before carving or consuming.
+- For Whole Cuts of Meat (excluding poultry and wild game): 145° F (63° C) as measured with a food thermometer placed in the thickest part of the meat, and let meat *rest 3 minutes before carving or consuming.